 The subject of making a Will is understandably emotive.
 It forces us to face up to the fact that we’re not going to be around forever.
-Nevertheless, we need to decide what will happen to our estate after we pass away.
+Nevertheless, we need to decide what will happen to our Estate (everything owned at the time of death) after we pass away.

-For many people, the cost of making a will can seem prohibitive which often results in a DIY approach to Wills.
-In reality, off the shelf DIY Wills are rarely more cost-effective than using Wills solicitors.
+For many people, the cost of making a Will can seem prohibitive which often results in a DIY approach to Wills.
+In reality, off the shelf DIY Wills are rarely more cost-effective than using a professional Will writing service.
 If your Will is deemed to be invalid, the cost to those you leave behind can be devastating.
 The following are some of the key issues to consider.

 There is no definitive answer to this.
 If you have up to date legal knowledge and get everything right, your Will may stand up to legal scrutiny.
 But for someone who is not legally qualified, this is quite a chance to take.
 Writing a Will yourself is by no means easy and carries with it some inherent risk.
 One minor error can potentially invalidate the entire Will.

 The Rules of Intestacy (inheritance laws in England and Wales) were changed in 2014 with the intention of modernising and simplifying the rules.
 If you die intestate, you have no say whatsoever as to what happens to your Estate.
 The rules are very specific as to what must happen and, when there is no valid Will, there is no automatic entitlement for unmarried partners, step-children or charity.

 An invalid DIY Will may provoke legal challenges to your Estate potentially resulting in significant legal fees that can run into tens of thousands of pounds if not more.
 Even after all that money has been spent there is no guarantee that your actual wishes are going to be followed.